medavox/ktorio.github.io/clients/http-client/quick-start/client.md

 ## Releasing resources

-Ktor client is holding resources: prepared threads, coroutines and connections.
-After you finish working with the client, you may wish to release it by calling `close`:
+The Ktor client instance holds resources: prepared threads, coroutines and connections.
+After you finish working with it, you should release those resources by calling `close`:

 ```kotlin
 client.close()